MariaSchoinaki/Othello-Reversi-AI/README.md

 Othello is a two-player game, and in this project, the player plays against the AI, which is implemented with the Minimax algorithm using a-b pruning.
 Our report for this project can be found in [greek](https://github.com/MariaSchoinaki/Othello-Reversi/blob/main/report_greek.pdf) and in [english](https://github.com/MariaSchoinaki/Othello-Reversi/blob/main/report_english.pdf).

+## Features
+- Responsive AI using MinMax algorithm with alpha-beta pruning.
+- Customizable depth for the MinMax algorithm, selected by the user.
+(1-5 can be visualized as difficalty level)
+- Adaptable turn-user can choose if he wants to play first or second.
+- Possible valid moves for the user are provided, to help him play easier.
+- Error messages for invalid moves-checking for users miss.
+- Command line and GUI implementation.

 ## How to play
 1. Clone the project.
 2. Open your terminal.